joshestein/spreadinglove.club/README.md

 - [x] Program to write email
 - [x] Systemd timer to email every day

-First, create a similar systemd service to the one above for `cmd/mailer/main.go`
+First, create a similar systemd service to the one above for `cmd/mailer/main.go`.
+Change `Type=oneshot` and don't set `Restart` directive.

 Then, create a systemd timer: